RumiDalas/Note-Taker/README.md

 # Note-Taker

-This is simple web application using Hibernate Servlet and JSP and SQLyog.
+# This is simple web application

+# Hibernate Servlet and JSP